-Current environment Planned environment Action Existing FAStT200 storage subsystems (machine type 3542) with controllers that have firmware versions 04.00.02.xx through 05.3x.xx.xx Firmware version 5.3x.xx.xx Storage Manager 9.16.
+Current environment Planned environment Ac tion Existing FAStT200 storage subsystems (machine type 3542) with controllers that have firmware versions 04.00.02.xx through 05.3x.xx.xx Firmware version 5.3x.xx.xx Storage Manager 9.23.
 Note: Firmware version 05.4x.xx.xx or higher does not support machine type 3542.
-Uninstall the previous version of Storage Manager software.
-See "Uninstalling storage management software components" on page 146 for more information.
-2. Install Storage Manager 9.16.
-See "New installation process" or page 61.
+1. Uninstall the previous version of Storage Manager software.
+See "Uninstalling storage management software components" on page 160 for more information.
+2. Install Storage Manager 9.23.
+SeeTable 3 on page 2 for the latest version of the controller firmware thread that is supported for a given DS4000 subsystem model.
 3. Discover storage subsystems.
-See "Performing an initial automatic discovery of storage subsystems" on page 121 for more information.
-If the current controller firmware version number starts with "4.", go to the DS4000 technical support Web site listed on page xxi to download the level 04.01.02.30 or higher firmware and matching NVSRAM.
-Important: The storage subsystem controllers must be at firmware level 04.01.02.30 or higher before you download firmware level 05.3x.xx.xx and NVSRAM to the controllers.
-4. Download firmware level 04.01.02.30 or higher and its associated NVSRAM.
-See "Downloading controller firmware NVSRAM, ESM firmware" on page 125 for more information.
+See "Performing an initial automatic discovery of storage subsystems" on page 135 for more information.
+If the current controller firmware version number starts with "4.", go to the DS4000 technical support Web site to download the level 04.01.02.30 or higher firmware and matching NVSRAM.
+Important: The storage subsystem controllers must be at firmware level 04.01.02.30 or higher before you download firmware level 05.3x.xx.xx and NVSRAM.
+4. Download firmware level 04.01.02.30 or higher and its associated NVSRAM and then perform the next step to upgrade the controller firmware to the latest 5.3x.xx.xx version.
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 139 for more information.
 5. Download firmware and NVSRAM version 5.3x.xx.xx.
-See "Downloading controller firmware NVSRAM, ESM firmware" on page 125 for more information.
-Existing DS4100 storage subsystems with single controller option (machine type 1724) with controllers that have firmware version 05.42.xx.xx Firmware version 5.42.xx.xx for DS4100 Single Controller model Firmware version 05.34.xx.xx for DS4300 single controller model Storage Manager 9.16.
-Note: Firmware version 06.1x.xx.xx does not Uninstall Storage Manager 8.4x.
-See "Uninstalling storage management software components" on page 146 for more information.
-Existing DS4300 storage subsystems with single support DS4300 or DS4100 Single controller models.
-Install Storage Manager 9.16.
-See "New installation process" or page 61 for more information. controller option (machine type 1722) with controllers that have firmware version 05.34.xx.xx 3.
-Discover the storage subsystems.
-See "Performing an initial automatic discovery of storage subsystems" on page 121 for more information.
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 139 for more information.